Blog

 Giving it a Trim, Nikon D200 , Nikon 24mm f/1.4G

 I absolutely love using the 24/1.4G lens on all bodies.
+On the D200 it gives a FOV of 36mm on full frame - a very useful focal length for many scenes.
 The subtle but beautiful background blur produces a great cinematic feel to images when close enough (as we should be) to our subject.
 This image here is a good example of this in practice on the D200.

 Final Thoughts

 Colour is something that is intrinsic to many great photographs and in my opinion should be valued and considered more than “the sky is blue=check, and the grass is green=check,” which is how a huge swathe of photographers consider colour in digital photography.
 I have placed into this article a lot of anecdotal and other evidence to try to show that there are differences between CMOS designed cameras with weak CFAs, and CCD cameras with strong CCDs.
 This obviously applies to CMOS sensors with strong CCDs, admittedly a seemingly rarer thing to come across; despite that the older Canon 5D achieves this accolade.
 I will attempt to do some of my own tests of the D200 vs the D810.
-When I get round to this I will add them to this article.
+When I get round to this I will add them to this article, or produce a new article on this topic (Edit: I am writing a new article on colour).
 So if you are after accurate colour in Nikon land, you can buy a D200, D40, D40x, D60 - they are all up there with an SMI of 85 (from DxO's Color Response tab) vs current cameras at less than 80 (D600, D800 and D4 all having the exact same score).
 The big win is how cheap these bodies are; they can be mostly found for peanuts, even in great condition.
 I highly recommend the D200, to experience that old school colour, accurate and beautiful skin tone reproduction and an overall ‘film-like’ look out of the box.
 You might even on occasion, find that the colour the D200 produces is better than that fancy-pants modern camera you spent thousands on!
+Consider that I have shown above that the Z8 has improved colour compared to some previous cameras, the D810, D750 etc, however this doesn’t devalue the D200 look, which is still instantly recognisable for me and still cherished by many to this day.
+Thank you for reading.

 Have a look here, when a youtuber did a comparison of the venerable D200 vs the modern Z7 camera and found with hilarious results, that most people by far preferred the images coming off the D200.
 New isn’t always better.